wsghlby/learning-note/designing-data-intensive-applications.md

 ### Human errors

 Humans are known to be unreliable.
 Approaches that make our systems reliable, in spite of unreliable humans:
-- Design systems in a way that minimizes opportunities for error. (e.g. well-designed API)
+- Design systems in a way that minimizes opportunities for error. (e.g. well-designed API).
-- Decouple the places where people make the most mistakes from the places where they can cause failures. (e.g. sandbox where people can explore and experiment safely, without affecting real users.)
+- Decouple the places where people make the most mistakes from the places where they can cause failures (e.g. sandbox where people can explore and experiment safely, without affecting real users).
 - Allow quick and easy recovery from human errors, to minimize the impact in the case of a failure.
 - Set up detailed and clear monitoring which can show us early warning signals and allow us to check whether any assumptions or constraints are being violated.
-- Implement good management practices and training
+- Implement good management practices and training.
 - Test thoroughly at all levels, from unit tests to whole-system integration tests and manual tests.

 ## Scalability